 Doors 6:00 Show 8:00

-Ahh, every Spring, or at least the last 3 have included a performance by Gurf Morlix and this year is no different.
+Every Spring, or at least for the last 3 has included a performance by Gurf Morlix and this year is no different.
 After being part of our Anniversary shows the past 2 years Gurf returns for a full night of just Gurf.
 Not to be missed.
 One of the worlds top songwriters, a rugged and somehow soothing voice and stories to match the songs.
 A can’t miss.

 Visiting planet Gurf has always been an enlightening experience.
 After all, this Gurf Morlix fellow – Buffalo born, Texas bred – has provided us with countless indelible musical moments in the last 40-plus years: his exemplary guitar and production work with Lucinda Williams; his instrumental accompaniment to artists ranging from Blaze Foley to Warren Zevon; his production of watermark albums for artists such as Ray Wylie Hubbard, Robert Earl Keen and Mary Gauthier – and, since 2000, a series of eight solo records that have a singular worldview and can be both harrowing and heartening, often at the same time.